 Boosting your superfood intake: "Superfoods" are really just foods that are incredibly nutritionally dense.
 These include garlic, mushrooms, wheatgrass, barley grass, acai, blueberries, beans, chia seeds, beets (root, stalk and leaves!), herbs and spices like turmeric and cinnamon.

-Overall, lockdown is a challenging time for everyone - we are stuck at home, reduction in incidental exercise, working long hours at a desk, huge increase in screen time and not seeing friends and loved ones all contributes to higher stress levels.
+Overall, being isolation or staying inside is a challenging time for everyone - we are stuck at home, reduction in incidental exercise, working long hours at a desk, huge increase in screen time and not seeing friends and loved ones all contributes to higher stress levels.
 This can impact our immune system, so any of the above along with a good nights sleep and exercise, will aid in lowering stress and help you to keep on top of your health.

-Get in touch if you want some more useful diet advice, exercise inspiration, healthy recipes or gut health advice - book your free 20 minute initial consultation now!
+Get in touch if you want some more useful diet advice, exercise inspiration, healthy recipes or gut health advice.

 Registered Nutritional Therapist